 A perspective on Fashion within Video Games

 Have you ever spent countless hours personalizing a character?
-I often get myself hooked on creating my character before starting a game that sometimes I even restart a game just because I didn’t like how my character cosmetics turned out.
+I often get myself so hooked on creating my character before starting a game that sometimes I even restart a game just because I didn’t like how my character cosmetics turned out.

-Fashion brings aesthetics and a layer of individuality
+Fashion Brings Aesthetics and a Layer of Individuality

 The Meaning of Fashion

 The first impression is a familiar concept - when you meet someone for the first time, you immediately form an opinion of them based on a couple of seconds.
 You can classify people by age, gender, socioeconomic status, occupation, and personality.
+The more judgmental among us may overdo it, but we all use first impressions to some extent to make decisions.

 Although it's not always perfect, pre-classification is unavoidable because of our brain’s predisposition to categorize things visually in relation to socio-cultural symbols.
 The way a particular watch strap encloses the wrist could suggest dignity; the way a particular collar encloses the neck could convey a kind of authoritative command.